Memorial Testing Policy

 - Ensure that any memorial installed or repaired will pass a future stability test.

-Where possible all work on memorials is to be completed by the mason before they are admitted to the Cemetery and no labour of any kind (beyond that of affixing) will be allowed within the Cemetery, unless at the discretion of the Council.
+Where possible all work on memorials is to be completed by the mason before they are admitted to the cemetery and no labour of any kind (beyond that of affixing) will be allowed within the cemetery, unless previously agreed and at the discretion of the Council.

-The ownership, upkeep, maintenance and all repairs, (including those required following stability tests carried out by the Council), of a memorial remain the responsibility of the rights holder for the grave.
+The ownership, upkeep, maintenance and all repairs, (including those required following stability tests carried out by the Council), of a memorial remain the responsibility of the owner for the grave.
 Headstones, crosses, plaques, kerb sets or other structures shall be kept in good order and repaired to the satisfaction of the Council and at the expense of the grave owner.
-In default of their being so kept, the Council may carry out the necessary work and recover the cost from such owners, or remove the same.

 Comments, Complaints and Compliments

-The Council operates its own comments, compliments and complaints procedure, details of which are available on www.npt.gov.uk/1454 or from the Cemeteries Office.
+The Council operates its own Comments, Compliments and Complaints procedure.
+Details are also available from the Cemeteries Office.